Is this the Clear? Stone walls, bare floor… kinda looks like an empty dining room…

-Erany sheathes her rapier and crouches beside Nyanti.
+Erany crouches beside Nyanti.
 “She’s hurt.”

-“Sounds like a blood clot,” I say.
+“Like a blood clot,” I say.
 “In a vein or an artery.”

 “Me?”
-I ask.
-“Um…I’m not really a healer.”
+I stammer.
+“I’m not a healer!”

+“Because I…” pieces of the dream come rushing back.
 “Because I plinked some words onto a stolen laptop?”
 My brow wrinkles in confusion.

+Literally.
 “Nice entendre,” I say.
 “What should I do?”

 “What can he do?”
 Erany’s face twists in puzzlement.

-“Hold your hands out—there are powerful loci in the aura near your palms.
-I’m going to connect them with Nyanti’s field.”
+Gyrax beckons me over.
+“Hold out your hands.
+There are powerful loci inside your palms.
+I’m going to link them to Nyanti’s aura.”

 He turns to Erany.
-“Are you ready?”
+“Ready?”